 UTeach Natural Sciences is an undergraduate program available to degree-holders.
 You do not have to pursue another undergraduate degree.
 Because you have already taken courses at an institution of higher education, UT Austin considers you a "transfer" student.

-If you intend to seek certification alone (and not another degree), apply to the University of Texas at Austin as a degree-holder/non-degree seeker in the College of Education.
-For major, select Degree-Holder/Secondary Certificate Seeker.
+If you intend to seek certification alone (and not another degree), apply to the University of Texas at Austin as a transfer student and a degree-holder/non-degree seeker.
+If you have questions about the UT admission process, please contact the Office of Admissions directly.

 It may be possible to pursue certification concurrently with a graduate degree.
 If you intend to pursue a graduate degree, you'll want to learn more about Graduate Admissions.

-Please contact the Office of Admissions directly for questions about applying to the University.
+Please contact the Office of Admissions directly with questions about applying to the University.

 Prospective students must apply to the University of Texas as well as to the UTeach program.
 The University of Texas has two different deadlines: one for former UT students and one for those who have never attended UT.
 The UTeach Natural Sciences program has the same deadlines.